ahmedsamirio/jekyll-now/_posts/2021-5-11-Twitter-Crawler.md

+---
+layout: post
-# How I built a twitter crawler
+title: How I built a Twitter crawler
+---

 I was curious to use twitter data for a project I had in mind, and basically it was a answering a bunch of question regarding the behavior of users on twitter and how that is correlated with their followers' count.
 But when I got access to the developer's API, I was lost on how to get the data that I want.